William Langewiesche (1997)

 Having got to know Algeria as a commercial pilot (or so one presumes, we learn nothing about the author apart from the existence of a wife and son), William Langewiesche travels from Algiers to Dakar in the early 1990s, as Islamic revolution and Tuareg unrest spread paranoia along the trans-Saharan Highway.

 He revisits old friends, including the neglected and now destitute wife of a once respected Mr Fixit who suffered brain damage following a car crash with his mistress.
-Along the way we learn about former visits to the oasis of Adrar as well as Mauritania, cautionary parables à la Paul Bowles, and deserty topics like dunes, rock art, Tuaregs (including the late Mano Dayak) plus the staple of good old Foucauld.
+Along the way we learn about former visits to the Algerian desert town of Adrar as well as Mauritania, some cautionary parables à la Paul Bowles, and deserty topics like dunes, rock art, Tuaregs (including the late Mano Dayak), plus the staple of good old Foucauld.